0xbitx/DEDSEC_ZARA/README.md

 </p>

 <h1 align="center">ZARA</h1>
-<p align="center"><code>Advanced Python Malware Obfuscator & Binary Packer — Evasion-Focused Red-Team & Malware-Development Framework</code></p>
+<p align="center"><code>Advanced Python Malware Obfuscator & Binary Packer for Evasion-Focused Red-Team and Malware-Development</code></p>

 ---

 ## DESCRIPTION

 ZARA is a multi-stage Python source-to-source obfuscator built for malware-development research.
-It turns readable Python — implants, loaders, post-exploitation agents, keyloggers, droppers, C2 stagers, and persistence scripts — into an equivalent but heavily obfuscated form that is significantly harder to statically analyze, reverse engineer, or reuse.
-Optionally, the result is compiled into a standalone native ELF binary using Nuitka, then packed and anti-decompression-hardened with UPX.
+It takes readable Python (implants, loaders, post-exploitation agents, keyloggers, droppers, C2 stagers, and persistence scripts) and turns it into an equivalent but heavily obfuscated form that is significantly harder to statically analyze, reverse engineer, or reuse.
+The obfuscated source is then always compiled into a standalone native ELF binary using Nuitka, and finally packed and anti-decompression-hardened with UPX.
+There is no plain Python output, the end result is a compiled executable.

 The project is built around a simple premise: **Python-based malware is only as stealthy as its source code.** Python payloads ship their logic and a large part